-More importantly, the introduction of the domestication of animals led to a big increase protein consumption through meat and cheese.
-It’s hard to imagine Mexican cuisine today without things like chorizo and Oaxaca cheese!
+More importantly, the introduction of the domestication of animals led to a big increase in protein consumption through meat and cheese.
+It’s hard to imagine Mexican cuisine today without things like chorizo and Oaxaca cheese.

 Fast forward to the 19th century, and Mexico saw many different waves of immigrants arriving.
 The Lebanese brought shawarma, which led to the creation of tacos al pastor.
 French food became popular with the upper class at this time, and Mexico soon adopted a taste for bread and sweets.

 Of course, there’s also the obvious influence of the USA on food in Mexico.
 American chains are all over the place and are quite popular.

 Mexican street food has been Americanized as well, with plenty of vendors selling perros calientes (hot dogs) and hamurguesas.
 Of course, these come with jalapeños and hot sauce.
 This is still Mexico, after all.

 When traveling here, you can chow down on delicious Mexican street food or sit down in a restaurant.
 These range from simple, budget-friendly local joints up to world-renowned places where the waitlist is weeks long.

 You could honestly plan your entire trip around eating and there would be absolutely nothing wrong with that — Mexico is (hands down) one of the best countries to travel for food.